 - Options (dropdown list)

 - Automatic Increment: Increments a certain value with the creation of each new contract

-In the example below there are 5 custom Contract Fields that have been defined (# of Licenses, Cost Center, DBE Status etc...).
-End/Start date as well as value are all default fields.
+In the example below there are 5 custom Contract Fields that have been defined (# of Licenses, Cost Center, DBE Status, etc...).
+End/Start date as well as Value are both default fields.